 The ancestors of the Biggar family may have been Viking settlers.
 Their surname comes from a place name of Norse origins, from when they lived in east Lanarkshire, in a place probably named from the Old Norse words "bygg," meaning "barley," and "geiri," denoting a triangular plot of land.

 Early Origins of the Biggar family

 The surname Biggar was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland at Biggar, a parish and market-town, on the road from Dumfries to Edinburgh.

 Early History of the Biggar family

 This web page shows only a small excerpt of our Biggar research.
-Another 240 words (17 lines of text) covering the years 1153, 1160, 1174, 1292, 1329, 1329, 1433, 1621, 1614, 1912, 1912, 1368, 1664, 1878, 1863, 1927, 1828, and are included under the topic Early Biggar History in all our PDF Extended History products and printed products wherever possible.
+Another 248 words (18 lines of text) covering the years 1153, 1153, 1160, 1174, 1292, 1329, 1329, 1433, 1621, 1614, 1912, 1912, 1368, 1664, 1878, 1863, 1927, 1828, and are included under the topic Early Biggar History in all our PDF Extended History products and printed products wherever possible.

 Biggar Spelling Variations

 Standards against which to judge the accuracy of spellings and translations did not yet exist in the Middle Ages.
 Spelling variations in names dating from that era, are thus, an extremely common occurrence.
 Biggar has been recorded as Biggar, Bigare, Bigger, Bigir, Bygar, McGivern, Bigger and many more.

 Early Notables of the Biggar family (pre 1700)

 More information is included under the topic Early Biggar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Biggar family to Ireland

 Some of the Biggar family moved to Ireland, but this topic is not covered in this excerpt.

 Another 221 words (16 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The New World was far from the oppressive regime of the old country.
 It was a place where there was more land than people and political and religious freedom were far easier to come by.
 Many Scots even got the chance to fight for their freedom in the American War of Independence.
 In recent years, interest in this heritage has been generated by Clan societies and regular highland games in North America.
 An examination of early immigration and passenger lists has revealed many people bearing the Biggar name: